AaronLasseigne/active_interaction/README.md

 Setting default hash values can be tricky.
 The default value has to be either `nil` or `{}`.
 Use `nil` to make the hash optional.
 Use `{}` if you want to set some defaults for values inside the hash.
+If any nested filter uses a [lazy default](#defaults) then the hash must also use a lazy default.

 ``` rb
 hash :optional,